 Lancets were absolutely essential to medical (and veterinary) practice of the day to open up veins for bleeding out bad humors.
 And the various containers were probably used for things other than medicinal storage or compounding.

-The Tourniquet—In his book on the medical aspects of Lewis and Clark, David J. Peck looks over the list of supply and is surprised by the tourniquet costing $3.50, remarking, "it must of been embroidered or laced with gold."6 The source of this expensive item can be traced back to the junior partner of the firm of Gillaspy & Strong.
+The Tourniquet—In his book on the medical aspects of the Lewis and Clark expedition, David J. Peck looks over the list of supplies and is surprised by the tourniquet costing $3.50, remarking, "it must have been embroidered or laced with gold."6 The source of this expensive item can be traced back to the junior partner of the firm of Gillaspy & Strong.
 The tourniquet answers as well the question of why purveyor Whelan, a well-known Free or "fighting" Quaker, went to the obscure firm of Gillaspy and Strong rather than established Free Quaker druggists such as the Marshalls or the Wetherills.